RoboMagus/home-assistant-docs/source/_integrations/adguard.markdown

 ## Switches

-The integration will create a number of switches:
+The integration will create a number of global control switches:

 - AdGuard Protection (master switch).
 - Filtering.